loint/rest-cli/README.md

 Then this powerful tool is the right choice for you.

-### Features:
-- [x] Skeleton application is powered by Laravel Lumen
-- [x] You provide schema and route then "Rest" will do the "rest"

 ### Prerequisite
 - [x] Python 2.7 with pip
 - [x] PHP 7.2 with composer

 ### Installation
 ```
-pip install rest-cli
+$ pip install rest-cli
 ```

+### Features:
+- [x] Skeleton application is powered by Laravel Lumen
+- [x] You provide schema and route then "Rest" will do the "rest"

 ### Road map
 - [x] Create web service base on skeleton application